tvartom/ansible-collection-serveradmin/README.md

 If _devmode_ is used:

 * The security is lower, please do not expose the server to incoming connections from internet.
-* All git repos for an application is initiated and shared with the host with Samba or NFS
+* All git repos for an application is initiated and shared with the host with VirtualBox Shared folder, Samba or NFS
 * Debug features are enabled.
 (Xdebug (TODO))

 The Ansible Collection doesn't work stand-alone, it needs a Git repository with configuration for a server or a group of servers.